 The closing performance was the complicated Hoop Dance.
 This particular dance involves the individual picking up various hoops as they are dancing; however, the artistry includes using those hoops to mimic animals such as a snake or raptor.
 My kids had fun guessing the different animals represented in this dance.
 Impressed with the Hoop Dance, we went home and watched YouTube videos of competition Hoop Dancing!

 Wild West City offers special programs throughout the season and the Native American Intertribal Dancers is an engaging and educational experience that opened many conversations about history, art, and culture.
 We cannot wait to go back and see them perform again!
-You can see the dancers: July 2-4, August 13-14 and September 3-5.
+You can see the dancers September 2-4.